laixintao/uwsgi-docs/Go.rst

 uWSGI Go support (1.4 only)
 ===========================

-.. warning:: Starting from 1.9.20, the Go plugin has been superseded by the :doc:`GCCGO` plugin.
+.. 警告:: Starting from 1.9.20, the Go plugin has been superseded by the :doc:`GCCGO` plugin.

 Starting from uWSGI 1.4-dev you can host Go web applications in your uWSGI stack.
 You can download Go from http://golang.org/ .
 Currently Linux